IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_COMBINED.md

 6. **BLOCKER #6: Database Authentication** - MongoDB + Redis authentication (CRIT-3, CRIT-4) - **Code already written, just needs to be enabled.** Public repo → anyone can `docker-compose up` on $5 VPS → instant unauthenticated DB/Redis on internet.

 **Progress Summary:**
-- ✅ **8 RESOLVED:** CRIT-1, CRIT-2, CRIT-6, CRIT-7, CRIT-12, CRIT-NEW-1, HIGH-NEW-3, and related fixes
+- ✅ **10 RESOLVED:** CRIT-1, CRIT-2, CRIT-6, CRIT-7, CRIT-8, CRIT-12, CRIT-NEW-1, HIGH-NEW-1, HIGH-NEW-3, and related fixes
-- ⏳ **4 PUBLIC LAUNCH BLOCKERS REMAINING:** Must fix before Foundation tweet (1-3 days, 12-20 hours)
+- ⏳ **3 PUBLIC LAUNCH BLOCKERS REMAINING:** Must fix before Foundation tweet (1-2 days, 8-15 hours)
 - ⏳ **1 POST-TWEET:** Secrets management (can wait)
 - ⏳ **Everything else:** Post-launch improvements

 **Realistic "Safe-to-Tweet" Timeline:**

-**Do items 3-6 above = 1-3 days of focused work (12-20 hours max).**
+**Do items 3, 5, and 6 above = 1-2 days of focused work (8-15 hours max).**

 After that, the bot is **public-hardened enough** that even a hostile Twitter thread can't do real damage.

 **Do only 2-3** and you risk the Foundation tweet turning into a security PR nightmare.

-**Do all 4 remaining blockers** → push → tell the Foundation "green for tweet".
+**Do all 3 remaining blockers** → push → tell the Foundation "green for tweet".

 **You are one short sprint (literally the same length as your original 3-week build) away from having the cleanest, most bulletproof open-source RAG agent in crypto.**